 In the age of digital information, when the marginal cost of making a copy and distributing it has shrunk to zero, all limitations on digital information are in a profound sense artificial.
 They involve adding cost back to the system in order to impose scarcity on something that is abundant.
 As an example, billions of dollars have been spent on trying to prevent people from copying digital music files and sharing them with their friends or the world at large.

 Why are we spending money to make information less accessible?
-When information existed only in analog form, the cost of copying and distribution allowed us—to some degree required us—to build an economy and a society grounded on information's scarcity.
+When information existed only in analog form, the cost of copying and distribution allowed us—to some degree required us—to build an economy and a society grounded on information scarcity.
 A music label, for instance, had to recruit talent, produce recordings, market them, distribute them, and so on, and charging for records allowed the label to cover its costs and turn a profit.
-In a world where individuals can produce music and distribute it for free to the entire world, music labels in their traditional form should become obsolete.
+In a world where individuals can produce music and distribute it for free to the entire world, music labels in their traditional form can become obsolete.
 The business model of charging for recorded music and the copyright protections required to sustain it are remnants of the Industrial Age.

 We take many artificial restrictions on information access and distribution for granted because we, and a couple of generations before us, have grown up with them.
 This is the only system we know and much of our personal behavior, our public policies and our intellectual inquiries are shaped by what we and our recent ancestors have experienced.
 To transition into a knowledge society, however, we should jettison much of this baggage and strive for maximum informational freedom.
+This is not unprecedented in human history.
+Prior to the advent of the printing press, stories and music were passed on largely in an oral tradition or through copying by hand.
+There were no restrictions on who could tell a story or perform a song.

 Let's be clear: Information is not the same as knowledge.
 It is a broader concept, including, for instance, the huge amounts of log files generated every day by computers around the world, much of which may never be analyzed.
 We don't know in advance what information will turn out to be the basis for knowledge (i.e., information meant for other humans and which humans choose to maintain over time).
 Hence it makes sense to keep as much information as possible and make access to that information as broad as possible.